eHarmony/aloha/src/site/markdown/model_formats.md

 ##### (VW) vw creationTime

-`creationTime` is optional and is used to when copying the content of the binary VW model to the local disk on the computer where the Aloha model is run.
+`creationTime` is optional and is used when copying the content of the binary VW model to the local disk on the computer where the Aloha model is run.
 When no value is supplied, the value will be set to `java.lang.System.currentTimeMillis()`.

 ##### (VW) vw model